vagrawal/gsoc-progress/vagrawal/progress.md

 # 6 July

 I did some more experiments for offline LM, but it seems an online LM needs to be built eventually for any respectable results.
 I have looked into few codes, and I think OpenFST can be used in my code by doing a little work.

+# 7 July

+Made quite some progress in LM.
+Unfortunately, not much to commit.
+I will very likely make things work by tomorrow.